alphagov/transformation-dashboard/_posts/2000-01-14-universal-credit.markdown

 successes: |
-  - Delivered a digital strategic solution on 3 October 2013
+  - Delivered a prototype digital solution on 3 October 2013
-  - Established a central digital team at DWP, building user-centered services
+  - Established a digital team at DWP, building user-centred services

 challenges: |
   - Complex service, affecting up to 10 million people
   - Managing scale of the service as more complexity is added

 next-steps: |
-  - Find GDS and DWP people, skills and suppliers to grow the digital team at DWP and operate the full service
+  - Recruit, retain and develop a high-performing team, with the right skills and capabilities to develop the full service

 videos:
   - url     : https://www.youtube.com/watch?v=cHPv3_P7aDQ
-    caption : Watch a demonstration of the service built by the Government Digital Service and DWP, delivered in October 2013
+    caption : Watch a demonstration of the prototype service built by the Government Digital Service and DWP, delivered in October 2013